mckinsey/vizro/vizro-core/README.md

 <li>Create data visualization dashboards with just a few lines of code.</li>
 <li>Use Vizro to create data visualization dashboards without advanced code or design know-how.
 <li>Vizro helps you build flexible data visualizations in Python.</li>
+<li>Use Vizro for quick and easy creation of beautiful multi-page data dashboards.</li>
 <li> etc </li>
 </ul>
 </font>